CUHK-BRME/OMEGA/Software/Matlab/Simulation/REAME.md

 Matlab scripts in this folder provide a simulation of a SLIP-based hopping robot for studying hopping motion virtually.
+The simulation first compute the ODE functions for the hopping motion, then export a .avi file for user to obtain the performance visually.